Created on 08/01/2024 9:45:45 AM

 Since the Rare Ozzies book was published in late 2019 several producers of these varieties have come to my attention.
 They are listed below.
 If you know of more producers of these varieties please let me know

 An amazing Spanish variety now making its mark in Australia.
 In the Rare Ozzies book there are seven producers mentioned, along with comments from Ash Radcliff of Ricca Terra, Val Bassham of Bassham Wines Lynn Rathgen of Whistling Eagle and Natasha Killeen of Stanton and Killeen.

 Latest producers include Bay of Shoals from Kangaroo Island (above), Matriarch and Rogue from Clare Delinquente from Riverland, Lino Ramble from McLaren Vale and Linnaea Vineyards of Heathcote (below).
-That's their label below.

 Main and Cherry from the Adelaide Hills have joined the list of producers of this Sicilian white wine variety.
 They have also added another Sicilian white namely Inzolia.

 The Rare Ozzies book includes list of the producers of this variety including By Jingo, Blaxland Wine Group, Lino Ramble and Parish Hill Wines.
 Andrew Cottell of Parish Hill includes comments about the variety.

 Inzolia is a Sicilian white wine variety.
 It is also grown in Tuscany under the name of Ansonica.
 Heritage Estate and Hidden Creek in the Granite Belt and Main and Cherry in the Adelaide Hills are now producers of this Rare Ozzies variety.